fzi-forschungszentrum-informatik/fzi_robot_interface_proposal/source/industry/KUKA.rst

 	  LIN End point

 * Circular
-   * To define a circle or arc in space unambiguously
+   * To define a circular motion of the TCP in Cartesian space space
    * Message defintion:

 	.. code-block:: yaml